Playlist cover art

 2:50Song Image

-Pop band of Sixties, pop, drum, running bass, lead and rhythm electric guitar, male voice, vocal harmonies, twin chorus(Verse2), impressive guitar riff, only middle range, no shout, Beatles style×10, falsetto, modulation, calm, chromatic scale, syncopation, narrow the range
+Pop band of Sixties, British rock, pop, drum, running bass, lead and rhythm electric guitar, male voice, vocal harmonies, chorus(Verse2), modulation, impressive guitar riff, only middle range, no shout, Beatles style×10, falsetto, rich chorus, modulation, calm, chromatic scale, syncopation, line cliché, psychedelic rock, Paul McCartny's lead vocal, Clear and transparent, A voice where boyish innocence and adult warmth coexist, feel soft, Georgel-style mid harmony, John-style mid harmony, Harmony: Uses extended circle-of-fifths progression, Secondary dominants (A7, E7) are prominent, No looped modern progressions, Harmony carries the song, Beatles-style backing vocals used sparingly

 2:24Song Image